vykuang/toronto-service-calls-2023/README.md

 TFSTATE_BUCKET=tf-state-service
 ```

-Run this blurb to export `user.env` to environment
+Run this blurb in repo root to export `user.env` to environment

 ```bash
 set -o allexport